jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ### Repository

-The Jellyfin team provides a Debian repository for installation on Debian Stretch/Buster, for both `amd64` and `armhf`.
+The Jellyfin team provides a Debian repository for installation on Debian Stretch/Buster.
+Supported architectures are `amd64`, `arm64`, and `armhf`.

 **NOTE:** Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is not supported on the `i386` architecture.